kyhphoebe/lab2-branching-and-merging/recipe.md

 - 3/4 cup unsweetened cocoa powder
 - 1 cup chocolate chips
 - 1 tsp vanilla extract
-- ...
+- 1 cup of whole milk
+- 1 cup of chopped nuts

 ## Instructions:
 1. Preheat the oven to 350°F (175°C).
 2. In a large bowl, whisk together the flour, sugar, cocoa powder, chocolate chips, and vanilla extract.
-3. ...

-## Additional Directions by Alice:
+## Additional Directions:
 4. In a separate bowl, beat the eggs and add them to the mixture.
 Stir until well combined.
 5. Gradually add the milk and vegetable oil to the mixture, continuing to stir.
+6. Add chopped nuts into the bowl for a more crunchy taste.
-6. Pour the batter into a greased and floured 9x13-inch baking pan.
+7. Pour the batter into a greased and floured 9x13-inch baking pan.
+8. Bake and enjoy.